 - Telephonic interpreters allow physicians and health care professionals to better communicate with patients.

 - Law enforcement and first responders use these services as well.

-- Aid workers are extremely dependent on language services in developing countries, here is a great article from the folks at Translators without Borders.
+- Aid workers are extremely dependent on language services in developing countries.
+Translators without Borders is a great resource.

 - Interpreters and ESL instructors are incredibly important in education today.
 Many school districts are teaching students that are new to the US from a host of countries.
 One of the districts we support works in 10 different languages.

 - The legal system depends on translation and interpretation to keep cases moving through the judicial system.
 Many states now have systems to properly qualify interpreters for the courts.